Argentine Senate set to approve YPF takeover bill

 Fernandez was re-elected in October with 54 percent of the vote on pledges to deepen the unorthodox policy mix began on the ashes of the crisis by Nestor Kirchner, her late husband and predecessor as president.

-Fernandez, a fiery public speaker sometimes compared to Argentina’s famous first lady Evita Peron, has worn only black since Kirchner’s sudden death in 2010 and she has dedicated YPF’s takeover to his memory.
+Fernandez, a fiery public speaker who is sometimes compared to Argentina’s famous first lady Evita Peron, has worn only black since Kirchner’s sudden death in 2010 and she dedicated YPF’s takeover to his memory.

-In a speech on Tuesday, Fernandez acknowledged she was nervous when she announced the YPF takeover plan: ”They weren’t nerves caused by doubts or insecurities.
+”We need to have energy sovereignty,“ she said in a speech on Tuesday, acknowledging that she was nervous when she announced the YPF takeover plan. ”They weren’t nerves caused by doubts or insecurities.
 On the contrary; I‘m absolutely certain that this is the only way.

 “What upset me was that (Kirchner) couldn’t be there to see such a historic moment.”